Homemade Gluten-Free Pasta Dough

 Dough Balls

-This may seem like quite a few ingredients to have on hand, but they’re essential in stocking a gluten free pantry so its buying them.
+This may seem like quite a few ingredients to have on hand, but they’re essential in stocking a gluten free pantry so it’s worth buying them.
 You’ll definitely use them in other gluten free recipes if you don’t already.
-Plus, once you try this glorious pasta you’ll be headed back to the kitchen to make another batch.
+Plus, once you try this glorious pasta you’ll be headed back to the kitchen to make gluten-free ravioli.

 Although making fresh pasta, gluten free or not, does take some time, tasting the finished product knowing that it was my hands that did the work provides for an amazingly satisfying experience.
 I know not everyone feels the same way though, and so did Robin, which is why any of the recipes (over 100!) can be made with store bought gluten free (or regular) pasta.
 My favorite is Tinkyada, which you can find pretty much everywhere.